 8. Activities to rebuild trust in a relationship include taking stock of progress

-To build trust in a relationship again and sustain, it’s vital to not lose sight of your progress and how far you’ve come.
+To rebuild trust in a relationship and sustain it, it’s vital to not lose sight of your progress and how far you’ve come.
+Relationship exercises to rebuild trust take time.
 So, once in a month or two or three, sit down with your partner and discuss where you have made progress and which areas you still need to work on.
+What have you gone through and survived together?
+What stresses has your relationship borne?
+How have you stood by each other through this difficult time?
+Do you feel supported by your partner?
+These are all vital questions to rebuild trust in a relationship.

 What have you gone through and survived together?
 What stresses has your relationship borne?
 How have you stood by each other through this difficult time?
 Do you feel supported by your partner?
 These are all vital questions to rebuild trust in a relationship.